Alex-zReeZ/progress-report/src/projects/ergopix.md

 Using WordPress as a headless CMS, I fetched the data using the WordPress REST API and displayed it using React.
 Creating custom post types and custom fields using the ACF plugin to manage the content of the website.

+## Operational Competencies Acquired

+The need for this project was to recreate a functional clone of the Ergopix website using WordPress as a headless CMS and React for the front-end.
+The goal was to increase the performance and flexibility of a headless architecture compared to a traditional WordPress setup.

 ## You can find the real [Website here](https://www.ergopix.com)